FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 ---

+## Veiled transactions & visibility masks

+Veiled subtrees let you build a complex branch exactly where it belongs while keeping curious readers unaware that anything is happening.
+You can still peek behind the curtain when you need to, but the default view stays calm until you decide to unveil the work.

+### Technical details
+- Each cell now carries a `veiled` flag (previously the “hidden” bit).
+Default helpers such as `cep_cell_first`, `cep_cell_find_by_name`, and the shallow/deep traversal APIs consult this flag through `cepVisibilityMask`, so callers only see unveiled data unless they explicitly request otherwise.
+- `cep_cell_visible_latest/past` expose the visibility mask so diagnostics and tooling can opt into veiled nodes without rewriting traversal code. `CEP_VIS_INCLUDE_VEILED` lifts the curtain; `CEP_VIS_INCLUDE_DEAD` replays tombstoned nodes alongside the usual history filters.
+- The transaction helpers (`cep_txn_begin`, `cep_txn_mark_ready`, `cep_txn_commit`, `cep_txn_abort`) stage a new dictionary child directly under the final parent, mark the entire subtree veiled, and emit `meta/txn/state` breadcrumbs (`building → ready → committed/aborted`).
+Commit walks the subtree once, stamps missing timestamps, lifts the veil, and records a heartbeat stage note so observers can match the event to a beat.
+- Link plumbing enforces the boundary: top-level veiled roots cannot be linked while veiled, and veiled descendants only accept links from inside the same veiled ancestor.
+Store insertion paths inherit the veil automatically so any child attached during the transaction stays hidden until commit.

+### Q&A
+- **How do I inspect a staged branch while debugging?** Call `cep_cell_visible_latest(root, CEP_VIS_INCLUDE_VEILED)` or pass the same mask into the `_past` variants; the rest of the API stays unchanged.
+- **What happens if commit fails?** `cep_txn_commit` returns `false` and leaves the subtree veiled; you can retry after fixing the underlying issue or call `cep_txn_abort` to tear it down.
+- **Can I link to a veiled node from elsewhere?** No. Veiled parents reject all links until they are unveiled, and children only accept intra-subtree links, keeping accidental early exposure at bay.

+---

 ## Operational notes & guardrails

 * **Locking:** coarse flags exist for child stores and data payloads (`cep_store_lock/cep_data_lock`) and are checked up the ancestry to prevent unsafe mutations.
 These are **in‑tree logical locks**, not OS‑level primitives; coordinate your own threading policy.